thembamasina/StartupProjects/README.md

 - Add project to startup projects from Solution Explorer
 - Remove project from startup project from Solution Explorer
+- Show number of startup projects in the statusbar.
+- Show a popup with all the startup project

 ### Add to startup projects
 - Select a project and right click, then select 'Add To StartUp Project...'